jvfe/paper_wdt_panglao/manuscript.md

 ](images/chat_marker.png){#fig:chat_marker}

-Since Wikidata is an open system information about markers will be complemented by user contributions.
+Since Wikidata is an open system, information about markers will be complemented by user contributions.
-To date, no other project has systematically integrated cell type markers to Wikidata, and most information is provenient from PanglaoDB.
-The tables show the marker count for the 5 cell types of humans and mice with most markers on Wikidata, for both species around two hundred marker genes.
+To date, no other project has systematically integrated cell type markers to Wikidata, and, thus, most information shown here comes from PanglaoDB.
+The tables show the marker count for the five cell types of humans and mice with most markers on Wikidata, for both species around two hundred marker genes.

 | celltypeLabel                                                       |   marker_count |
 |:--------------------------------------------------------------------|---------------:|